MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 1. Was there any recent (within the last few hours) change made to the **Maximum lifetime for user ticket** setting in group policy?
 If yes, then **Close** the alert (it was a false positive).

-2. Is the ATP Standalone Sensor involved in this alert a virtual machine?
+2. Is the Azure ATP Standalone Sensor involved in this alert a virtual machine?
 If yes, did it recently resume from a saved state?
 If yes, then **Close** this alert.

 3. If the answer to the above questions is no, assume this is malicious.